linkspreed/General_Linkspreed/log.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 18.10.2022 (announcement Analytix)
+- Version 3.4.0 has been released successfully. 😺

+### 18.10.2022 (announcement Snippite)
+- Version 3.4.0 has been released successfully. 😺

+### 18.10.2022 (announcement Analytix)
 - We are starting to launch version 3.4.0 now :)

 ### 18.10.2022 (announcement Snippite)